AddyMills/MidiTools/README.md

 ## Fortnite Festival to Rock Band

-A script to move all the events from Fortnite standards to to Rock Band.
+A script to move all the events from Fortnite standards to Rock Band.
 This includes:
 - Moving all animation notes from PART X to PLASTIC X
 - Moving all text events from PART X to PLASTIC X
   - [idle_mellow] also gets renamed to [idle]